bloodymage/ansible-collection-autonomy/README.md

 Some smaller goals that I have for this project is minimizing the variables I have to define in my inventory.
 For each role, having sensible defaults, and the fine tuning done in the inventory requires the least amount of definitions as possible.
 In addition, I have set it up to simplify password management for various services by using ansible's passwordstore lookup to generate and save any passwords necessary.

+Another overall goal, is minimizing impact to the complete system if one piece fails.
+This is why Samba uses Bind9 as it's DNS server rather than it's own internal DNS server.

 ## Installation
 ### Ansible Galaxy
 ### Github